Maths

 Accreditation in mathematics is vital for any post sixteen pathway pupils undertake and providing them with a course suited to their abilities is a decision that is undertaken by the mathematics department in conjunction with parents/carers and, most importantly, the pupils themselves.

-Our Maths curriculum is shaped by our academy vision which aims to enable all children, regardless of background, ability or additional needs, to flourish and become the very best version of themselves.
-Each individual pupil (in every academic year) has a ‘Maths Pupil Learning Plan’ which documents the learning pathway bespoke to that particular pupil’s needs and the progress they make in relation to their pathway.
+Each individual pupil has a ‘Maths Pupil Learning Plan’ which documents the learning pathway bespoke to that particular pupil’s needs and the progress they make in relation to their pathway.